BACLOFEN 10MG TABLETS

 • feeling sick.

-If the feeling of sickness continues after your dosage has
+If the feeling of sickness continues after your

-The following side effects have been reported at the
+The following side effects have been reported at

-approximate frequencies shown:
+the approximate frequencies shown:

 • drowsiness and sleepiness